dalogue1/PicoDVI-N64_PCB/README.md

     Both flex cable connections use FFC sockets

-    Connects PIF and Reset signals to gpio pins 20 and 21 directly for the n64adv2 flex cable
+    Connects PIF Control and Reset signals to gpio pins 20 and 21 directly for the n64adv2 flex cable

-    Connects PIF and Reset signals to gpio pins 20 and 21 via 47 ohm in-line resistors for the HISPEEDIDO flex cable
+    Connects PIF Control and Reset signals to gpio pins 20 and 21 via 47 ohm in-line resistors for the HISPEEDIDO flex cable

     Connects HDMI CEC signal to gpio pin 22 via a 0k resistor